Tips from Model Agent “X”

 It is assumed that if MAX were to reveal his identity, then his agency would be overrun with thousands of aspiring models.

 Many of Modeling Agent X’s comments are very frank, open, and honest.
-By the same token, his comments may startle and offend some readers.
+His comments may startle and offend some readers.

 If you are under 18 years of age or are a person who might be offended by expletives, we recommend that you do not read this bonus guide.
 In addition, due to the frank nature and blunt honesty of the modeling agent’s comments, certain readers who are not confident in their abilities to become a model might be easily offended.

-Insider Model Agent: You Will Not Make it as a Model
+Insider Tips from Model Agent: You Will Not Make it as a Model

 “You’re ugly and you’ll never make it as a model…”